What is Floating aka Sensory Deprivation

 Epsom salt has long been a recovery modality for its pain relieving and anti-inflammatory effects.
-But did you know it is also aids muscle and mind recovery when used in the form of flotation therapy.
+But did you know it is also aids muscle and mind recovery when used in the form of Flotation therapy.
+What is Floating aka Flotation therapy?
 Also referred to as REST (Reduced Environmental Stimulation Therapy), this practice is centered around sensory deprivation as a way to provide comfort from not only physical pain but mental stress and fatigue as well.
 It is the basis of our mantra Unplug, Recover and Evolve.

 Unlike ice baths, you are welcomed in by a pool of water warmed to normal body temperature, filled with 2000 lbs of Epsom salt designed to make you float like a buoy, defying the effects of gravity.
 Dark and soundproof, the lack of external stimulation induces relaxation.
 Studies show that spending time floating in an isolation tank may have numerous benefits from muscle relaxation, decreased pain, lower anxiety and stress levels resulting in better sleep.